Attention-Aware GNN-based Input Defense against Multi-Turn LLM Jailbreak

 \section{Conclusion}

 In this work, we present G-Guard, a novel defense framework designed to detect and mitigate multi-turn jailbreak attacks on LLMs.
 Unlike traditional methods that primarily operate on single-turn inputs, G-Guard leverages a graph-based representation to capture the evolving semantics and contextual dependencies across multi-turn conversations.
 By constructing entity graphs and integrating an attention-aware augmentation mechanism, G-Guard effectively models inter-query relationships and enhances generalization to diverse attack patterns.
-Our evaluation across multiple benchmark datasets also shows that G-Guard consistently outperforms state-of-the-art baselines in terms of accuracy, precision, and recall.
-In future work, we aim to further improve the generalization ability of G-Guard against zero-day attack strategies and extend its applicability to real-time deployment settings.
+Our evaluation across multiple benchmark datasets shows that G-Guard consistently outperforms state-of-the-art baselines in terms of accuracy, precision, recall and F1-score.